DKMS-LSL/typeloader/user_manual/multiple_alleles.md

 This number can be found in the field "Allele Nr. in Sample" in the [=> Sample View](view_sample.md) (Allele Details table in the lower part, tab "General").

 ###  Navigation Area
-In the [=> Navigation Area](navigation.md), any target alleles with an allele number > 1 have this allele denoted in brackets:
+In the [=> Navigation Area](navigation.md), any target alleles with an allele number > 1 have this number denoted in brackets:

 ![Example](images/navigation_multiple.png)